 Falcon Volleyball Camps

-Bowling Green, Ohio – In her first season at the helm of the BGSU volleyball team in 2012, Danijela Tomic took the program to heights never reached before.
-The program won just its second MAC Tournament Championship and won a match in the NCAA Tournament for the first time in program history, advancing to the second round.
+In just two years at Bowling Green, BGSU Head Coach Danijela Tomic has taken the Falcon volleyball team to heights never reached before.
+The program won just its second MAC Tournament Championship in 2012 and won a match in the NCAA Tournament for the first time in program history, advancing to the second round.

-Tomic turned around a program that had gone just 27-36 in the two seasons prior to her arrival, taking the Falcons to a 22-11 overall record and 13-3 mark in the Mid-American Conference.
+BGSU volleyball went 27-36 in the two seasons prior to Tomic’s arrival, but the team went 22-11 overall and 13-3 in MAC play in her first season.
 The Falcons finished the regular season in second place in the league before winning the MAC Tournament over Northern Illinois in five sets.

 With the MAC Tournament victory, Bowling Green earned an automatic bid to the NCAA Tournament and the Falcons faced Ivy League Champion Yale in the first round.
 The Falcons again won a five-setter before losing to No. 1 Penn State in the second round.

-In her first year, Tomic’s team compiled an array of awards including three first-team all-conference honors, two members of the MAC All-Tournament Team, the MAC Tournament Most Valuable Player (Paige Penrod), six MAC Player of the Week honors, and two MAC Scholar-Athlete of the Week awards.
-After the season, four Falcons were named Academic All-MAC and five others were named honorable mention Academic All-MAC.
+In two years, Tomic’s teams have compiled an array of awards, including four first-team all-conference honors, a second-team all-conference honoree, a MAC All-Freshman team selection, two members of the MAC All-Tournament Team, the MAC Tournament Most Valuable Player, nine MAC Player of the Week honors and two MAC Scholar-Athlete of the Week awards.
+Eight Falcons have been named Academic All-MAC in the past two years and nine others have earned honorable mention accolades.

 Prior to her arrival at Bowling Green, Tomic was a three-time Sun Belt Conference Coach of the Year at Florida International.
 In seven years as head coach at FIU, she had a record of 158-61.